 • With your arms from the relaxed position, slightly raise them to about shoulder height with a slight bend at the elbow

 • The position of your head can have an effect on the line of your body, which ultimately can affect the pitch of your body in the wind causing unwanted drive.
 Try to avoid having your chin down toward your chest exposing your back to the wind; this can cause a forward drive.
-Having your head rotated back too far can expose too much of your chest and create a backward drive
+Alternatively, having your head rotated back too far can expose too much of your chest and create a backward drive

 • The “bail” is completed by tucking your head forward toward your chest and performing a front flip type maneuver

 • During each rotation, you will learn to balance each aspect of your position: your torso straight, your arms spread, your front and your back leg.
-Maintaining constant control of each unit of your position will allow you to maintain controlled neutral flight with no movement
+Maintaining constant control of each unit of your body will allow you to maintain controlled neutral flight with no movement

 Off The Net: